TorchJD/torchjd/docs/source/examples/iwrm.rst

 TorchJD offers two methods to perform IWRM.
 The :doc:`autojac <../docs/autojac/index>` engine backpropagates the Jacobian of each sample's loss.
 It uses an :doc:`Aggregator <../docs/aggregation/index>` to combine the rows of this Jacobian to fill the ``.grad`` fields of the model's parameters.
-Because it has to store the full Jacobian in memory, this approach consumes a lot of memory.
+Because it has to store the full Jacobian, this approach uses a lot of memory.

 The recommended approach, called the :doc:`autogram <../docs/autogram/index>` engine, works by backpropagating the Gramian of the Jacobian of each sample's loss with respect to the model's